 Today I am showing you how to make grilled chicken breasts on the stovetop with a grill pan.
 This has been one of the most popular recipes.

-- 3 Raw boneless skinless chicken breasts
+- 3 Raw boneless skinless chicken breasts (mine were around 7.5 ounces each)

 - Salt and pepper, to taste